Longmont Genealogical Society

 (website URL - longmontgenealogicalsociety.org)

-Our "Hybrid" meetings give you the choice of meeting in person at the Longmont First Evangelical Lutheran Church, 3rd and Terry Streets, Longmont, Colorado or remotely Via Zoom.
+• Our "Hybrid" meetings are held in person at the Longmont First Evangelical Lutheran Church, 3rd and Terry Streets, Longmont, Colorado and Via Zoom.

-If you would like to receive an invitation to this meeting or any of our other special interest groups
+• To receive an invitation to a membership/program meeting or any of our special interest

-or classes please subscribe to our guest mailing list.
+groups or help sessions please subscribe to our guest mailing list.
+Click the link below.

-Those on the mail list will receive an e-mail invitation to all LGS meetings a day or two before each meeting.
-You need to register only once to receive invitations for all future meetings.
+• Those on the mail list will receive an e-mail invitation to the requested LGS meetings a day or two before each meeting.
+Only register once to receive invitations for all future meetings.

 Guest Invitation Subscription Form.
 Click here to Unsubscribe from the email list.